OutSystems/docs-product/src/setup-maintain/setup/system-requirements.md

 ### IBM database

 * DB2 for iSeries V6R1 or higher
 * **OutSystems** supports integration with DB2 databases hosted in iSeries machines only.
-It does not support integration with DB2 databases hosted in Unix, Linux, or Windows.
+It doesn't support integration with DB2 databases hosted in Unix, Linux, or Windows.

 <div class="info" markdown="1">

 The installation of the IBM i Access Client Solutions - Windows Application Package software is required in all Front-End and Deployment Controller server machines.

-The use of double-byte characters with DB2 databases is not supported.
+The use of double-byte characters with DB2 databases isn't supported.

 </div>